MutuaFranklin/BlogPool/README.md

-# PitchCentre
+# BlogPool

 ### Description

-A flask web platform where users can post pitches based on the available categories, comment, and vote on other posted pitches.
+A flask based personal blogging website where you can create and share your opinions and other users can read and comment on them.
+Additionally, add a feature that displays random quotes to inspire your users.

 ### Author

 **Franklin Mutua** - [Github link](https://github.com/MutuaFranklin/)

 ### Date of current version

-17/08/2021
+20/08/2021

 ## Project setup instructions